 Builds fluency in both oral and written work.
 Students learn to express themselves with more ease and to write with advanced level of thought, organization and linguistic correction.
 Materials used will include newspapers, films and literary texts.
-Prerequisite: Advanced French or consent of Instructor.
+Prerequisite: FR 332.